kean/Pulse/Sources/Pulse/Pulse.docc/Articles/NextSteps.md

 > important: Make sure to change it at the app launch before sending any logs.

+> tip: Use ``LoggerStore/Options-swift.struct/inMemory`` if you want to prevent any logs from being recorded persistently

 ### Exporting Logs

 If you want to provide additional ways to share the logs recorded by the store, use ``LoggerStore/export(to:options:)``.